 Oozing warmth, character and famed for its timeless beauty and durability, wood is still one of the most popular flooring materials for the home, and it makes the perfect addition to a farmhouse style hall.
 Invest in a rustic sideboard or console table and adorn with a vase of fresh greenery for a true farmhouse feel.

-Farmhouse storage is an easy way to get creative and incorporate sustainable, reclaimed elements.
-Here, Whittney Parkinson Design created a color scheme that exudes beautifully classic yet modern elements.
+Pantry storage is an easy way to get creative and incorporate sustainable, reclaimed elements into your farmhouse decor.
+Here, Whittney Parkinson Design (opens in new tab) created a color scheme that exudes beautifully classic yet modern elements.

 Who would have thought that a pink room could look so timeless?
 This controversial hue can actually form a reliable background color that channels anything from a contemporary to a classical farmhouse spirit, as long as you find the right tone for the space and the light.